Satisfactory Academic Progress (SAP)

 Financial aid will not be provided for courses taken by audit, credit hours earned by Examination/Experience, or continuing education courses.

 A student whose financial aid has been suspended may submit the Satisfactory Academic Progress (SAP) Appeal Form to the Financial Aid Office.
-The appeal must be a typed statement with supporting documentation regarding extenuating circumstances must be provided.
-The Financial Aid Office will review the appeal within 10 working days of receipt.
+The appeal must include a typed statement with supporting documentation regarding extenuating circumstances.
+The Satisfactory Academic Appeal Team will review the appeal within 10 working days of receipt.
 Appeals are considered for extenuating circumstances such as injury, illness, death in the immediate family, or undue hardship that can be supported through documentation.
-Students who have their appeals approved by the Financial Aid Office will be placed on financial aid probation.
-To address the appeal decision made by the Financial Aid Office, the student must respond to Financial Aid’s decision within 10 working days of the receipt of the decision.
-The rebuttal appeal must be submitted to the Student Affairs Committee via the Financial Aid Office.
-The Student Affairs Committee will forward the appeal decision to the student within 10 working days of the receipt of the rebuttal appeal.
-If the outcome of the appeal from the Student Affairs Committee is not to the student’s satisfaction, the student may, within ten (10) working days of receiving notice of the decision, submit a typed statement appeal to the Vice President of Student Services.
-The Vice President will forward his/her decision to the student within 10 working days of the receipt of the rebuttal appeal.
-If the outcome of the appeal to the Vice President of Student Services is not to the student’s satisfaction, the student may, within 10 working days of receiving notice from the decision, submit a written appeal to the College President.
-The appeal at minimum must include a written reason for the appeal or a statement of the problem and/or complaint, and the expected resolution.
-The President may, at his/her sole discretion, choose to allow oral arguments on the petition.
+Students who have their appeals approved by the Satisfactory Academic Appeal Team will be placed on Financial Aid Probation.
+To address an appeal denial decision made by the Satisfactory Academic Appeal Team, the student must respond to the decision within 10 working days of the receipt of the decision.
+The rebuttal appeal must be submitted to the Director of Financial Aid via the Financial Aid Office.
+The Director of Financial Aid will forward the appeal decision to the student within 10 working days of the receipt of the rebuttal appeal.
+To address an appeal denial decision made by the Director of Financial Aid, the student must respond to the decision within 10 working days of the receipt of the decision.
+The rebuttal appeal must be submitted to the Associate Vice President of Student Services via the Counseling Center.
+The Associate Vice President of Student Services will forward the appeal decision to the student within 10 working days of the receipt of the rebuttal appeal.
+To address an appeal denial decision made by the Associate Vice President of Student Services, the student must respond to the decision within 10 working days of the receipt of the decision.
+The rebuttal appeal must be submitted to the Galveston College President.
+Rebuttal appeals at minimum must include a written reason for the appeal or a statement of the problem and/or complaint, and the expected resolution.
+The President may, at his sole discretion, choose to allow oral arguments on the petition.
 The President may act to affirm, modify, remand, or reverse the decision.
-If no action is taken within sixty (60) days, the Vice President’s decision will be affirmed.
+If no action is taken within sixty (60) days, the Galveston College President’s decision will be affirmed.
 The appeal process ends with the decision of the President.

-Students whose appeal was approved by the Financial Aid Office, Student Affairs Committee, Vice President of Student Services or the College President will be placed on Financial aid “Probation” for their next term of attendance.
-Students may be required to adhere to an academic plan set forth by the approving entity in an effort to bring them into SAP compliance.
-Students who fail to meet the terms of their financial aid “Probation” by bringing themselves into SAP compliance will be placed on Financial aid “Suspension”.
+Students whose appeal was approved by the Satisfactory Academic Appeal Team, Director of Financial Aid, Associate Vice President of Student Services or Galveston College President will be placed on Financial Aid “Probation with an Academic Plan” for their duration of the approved appeal.
+Students will be required to adhere to an academic plan set forth by the student and their academic advisor in an effort to bring them into SAP compliance.
+Students who fail to meet the terms of their Financial Aid “Probation with an Academic Plan” by bringing themselves into SAP compliance will be placed on Financial Aid “Suspension”.